 - To develop a greater understanding of the justice needs in the United States to inform and help target reform efforts.

 - To provide courts, legal services providers, and the broader legal community with greater information about the justice needs in our country so that we can ensure those needs are met.

 - To inform a more empirically based approach to reform.

-IAALS is partnering with the Hague Institute for Innovation of Law (HiiL) to conduct a first of its kind national survey—leveraging HiiL’s experience conducting similar research in other countries across the world and reaching real people.
+IAALS has partnered with The Hague Institute for Innovation of Law (HiiL) to conduct a first of its kind national survey—leveraging HiiL’s experience conducting similar research in other countries across the world and reaching real people.
 Whether in the Netherlands or Nigeria, HiiL has found that all countries have an array of unmet justice needs, no matter how developed the country is or how robust their legal system is—and the United States is no different.

-To help guide the project, IAALS and HiiL have created a national advisory committee that will assist us in tailoring the survey to the large and region-specific population of the United States.
-We will then develop and administer that survey nationally.
-In the end, we will compile the research and release our reports on the findings, including interactive online dashboards to help visualize the various justice needs across the country.
+To help guide the project, IAALS and HiiL have created a national advisory committee to provide advice throughout the project, including assistance in tailoring the survey to the large and region-specific population of the United States.
+IAALS has developed and administered the survey nationally to over 10,000 individuals, and is compiling the research for release in a series of reports and interactive online dashboards to help visualize the various justice needs across the country.
 This research will be vital in the fight to provide real-world solutions tailored to the current problems that Americans and businesses face in their pursuit of justice, no matter where they reside and no matter how much they earn.

 The Bohemian Foundation has generously provided funding to make this project possible.

 IAALS identified leaders in the profession from diverse locations, practice settings, and affinity groups to guide our US Justice Needs project.